hololeo/click-n-ollamarun/README.md

 <img src="https://github.com/user-attachments/assets/f6b2f246-7e76-4bfd-928a-84b3edc7cad6" width="150">

+If this work has been helpful to you, you can support it for free by clicking ⭐ to star this repository!

 ## Description

 Click-n-Ollama Run is a handy bookmarklet that converts Hugging Face model URLs into Ollama run commands with a single click.
 It simplifies the process of running Hugging Face models locally using Ollama, saving you time and reducing the chance of errors in command construction.
 Inspired by https://huggingface.co/docs/hub/en/ollama